shazow/talks/see-python-go/README.md

 42
 ```

-Success, we called C from Python!
+Success: we called C from Python!

-This was cheating a bit, same way we cheated in the Go version because the C was
+This was cheating a bit, in the same way we cheated in the Go version because the C was
 embedded inside of Python code.
 But, it's not that far from a real world
 scenario: We could just as easily `#include` our way into all kinds of external
 C logic, even if that part is embedded.